 The newsrooms of The New York Times and ESPN, rural Appalachia and inner city Memphis, and the former slave lodges of South Africa are just some of the places our majors have chosen to go to enrich their lives as well as their education.

-Contact Director of Undergraduate Studies Jason Ruiz or visit us on the tenth floor of Flanner Hall.
+Contact Director of Undergraduate Studies Sophie White or visit us on the tenth floor of Flanner Hall.

 "The most valuable aspect of the program to me was the ability to explore so many different academic realms.
 No other major has the opportunity to take English, Poly Sci, Journalism, Anthropology, and Architecture classes.

 I feel like this major has made me well-versed in so many disciplines."